 How much will it really cost me?

 This question I have already answered above.
 There are two main costs – filters and electric bills.
 When buying an air purifier, be sure to take the price and regularity of future filter replacements into consideration.
 The average filter life of all included filters is usually listed in the specifications of the goods.

 How will I know which is the best HEPA air purifier?

 It all depends on your needs.
 There are many things to consider.
-First is that you should know what you need.
-It would help if you understood the allergens to see the potential units that can address it accurately.
+The first is that you should know what you need.
+It would help if you understood the allergens to see the potential units that can address them accurately.
 Determine the size you need, features, noise level, CADR, read reviews, and check comparisons before purchasing.